At a Glance

 The benefit to infrared is its intense direct heat, whereas straight gas spreads the heat more evenly.

-You can always buy a griddle to cover the burners like BlueStar Platinum, but it's not thermostatically controlled and as consistent as an integrated type.
+You can always buy a griddle to cover the burners, but it's not thermostatically controlled and as consistent as an integrated type.

 Grill options are also available with all the brands that offer a 60" range.
 Wolf offers a powerful infrared 16,000 BTU output.

-Some may perceive the grill to be a challenge to keep clean, but the benefit to the infrared is that anything that falls into it will burn off.
+Some may perceive a grill as a challenge to keep clean, but the benefit to infrared will burn any residue off.

 Special Features of Professional Ranges

 Thermador 60-Inch Pro Range with Steam

 Steam is an amazing feature.
 Steam adds moisture rather than baking out nutrients and flavor like any traditional range.
 You can cook anything in a steam oven, from brownies to proteins and of course rice and vegetables.